austinmama/fortigate-1g/known-limitations.md

 * Incompatible with Windows Network Load Balancing (NLB) due to the way ARP is processed.

 * High Availability failover functionality is not exposed to the user.
-If the master firewall malfunctions, but does not failover automatically, a support ticket will be required.
+If the master firewall malfunctions, but does not failover automatically, a support case will be required.
 Device monitoring for critical services is recommended to ensure that firewalls are appropriately passing traffic.

 * A FortiGate Security Appliance cannot be deployed on a VLAN that is currently associated with a Network Gateway, Hardware Firewall, or another FortiGate Security Appliance.